crowdwave/youvalidateme/README.md

 - **Schema Management**: Retrieve and upload JSON schemas (if uploads are allowed).
 - **List Schemas**: List all available JSON schemas in the specified directory.

+## Warning - don't connect this to the public Internet!

+This server is not secure and should not be connected to the public Internet.
+It is intended to be used on a private network or on a local server.

 ## To compile it yourself

 A binary is provided for 64 bit AMD64 linux but you can compile it yourself for other platforms.